-4. Children who regularly and frequently worship, or whose parent(s)/carer(s) regularly and frequently worship, at a Christian place of worship
+4. Children who regularly and frequently worship, or whose parent(s)/carer(s) regularly and frequently worship, at a Christian Place of Worship

 To be eligible under this criterion, the applicant must be able to demonstrate the required frequency of worship by the child or at least one parent/carer.
-The minimum level of worship will be attendance at worship an average of at least once a month for the twelve months immediately prior to the date of application.
-6
+The minimum level of worship will be attendance at worship an average of at least once a month for the two years immediately prior to the date of application.4